Catherine Cortez Masto: Caucus memberships

-Nomination of Adeel Mangi to Federal Appeals Court
+Nomination of Adeel Mangi to Federal Appeals Court and appointment of Emil Bove to the same vacancy

-In March 2024, Cortez Masto announced she would not support President Biden's nomination of Adeel Mangi to the Third Circuit U.S. Court of Appeals, citing his association with the Alliance of Families for Justice, a criminal justice reform group that advocates on behalf of families affected by mass incarceration.
+In March 2024, Cortez Masto announced she would not support President Biden's nomination of Adeel Mangi to the United States Court of Appeals for the Third Circuit, citing his association with the Alliance of Families for Justice, a criminal justice reform group that advocates on behalf of families affected by mass incarceration.
 His nomination remained blocked, and in November 2024 it was withdrawn, leaving the position open for the incoming Trump administration to fill.
+After Cortez Masto blocked Mangi's nomination, President Trump appointed Emil Bove, a controversial nominee who was accused of defying court orders and later attended a Trump rally in Pennsylvania shortly after he became a federal judge, to the vacancy.
+Cortez Masto voted against Bove's nomination, but he was confirmed.
+Bove's appointment to the position to which Cortez Masto refused to confirm Mangi effectively flipped control of the intermediate federal appellate court that has jurisdiction over all federal court appeals from Pennsylvania, New Jersey, Delaware, and the U.S. Virgin Islands to a conservative majority.

 Political positions

-As of October 2022, Cortez Masto has voted in line with Joe Biden's stated position 92.9% of the time.
+Cortez Masto voted in line with Joe Biden's stated position 96% of the time.

 Cannabis

 Cortez Masto cosponsored the bipartisan STATES Act proposed in the 115th Congress by senators Elizabeth Warren and Cory Gardner that would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.

 Environment

 Cortez Masto recognizes the existence of human-caused climate change and believes that the federal government should limit power plants' greenhouse gas emissions.
-She supports the growth of green jobs and increasing Nevada's reliance on solar power and other forms of clean energy.
+She supports the growth of green jobs and increasing Nevada's reliance on solar power and other forms of sustainable energy.
 She opposes the use of Yucca Mountain as a nuclear waste repository.
 Cortez Masto was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings in August 2020.